LordNiggle/NigglesHell/README.md

 Spider Warriors have 200 HP but 40 Damage

 Koalefants have 2000 HP and 100 Damage.
-They also run from the Deerclops

 Merms (not Merm Guards) are reverted back to 250 Health